chhoumann/PodNotes/docs/docs/index.md

 The one goal for PodNotes is to make it easier to write notes on podcasts.

-Here's the features that'll help you do that 👇.
+Here are the features that will help you do that 👇.

 ## Features
 - Mobile friendly